TeknooSoftware/states/README.md

 Support this project
 ---------------------
 This project is free and will remain free.
-It is fully supported by the activities of the EIRL.
+It is fully supported by commercial activities of SASU Teknoo Software and EIRL Richard DELOGE.
 If you like it and help me maintain it and evolve it, don't hesitate to support me on [Patreon](https://patreon.com/teknoo_software) or [Github](https://github.com/sponsors/TeknooSoftware).

 Thanks :) Richard.